It has been 22 years since our company, Techno AP, was founded, and we

 The previous detector I used, manufactured by PGT (Princeton Gamma Tech), finally became unusable after 15 years of service.
 Despite multiple repairs that temporarily revived it each time, the latest increase in the leakage current proved irreversible.
 Even after attempting vacuuming, it failed to regain functionality.

-Its longevity surpasses that of other Ge units, likely due to consistent
+Its longevity surpasses that of other HPGe units, likely due to consistent

-amounted to approximately 5 million yen.
-The HPGe detector visible in the
+The HPGe detector visible in the background, an elbow type,

 Typically used for performance evaluations under normal conditions, it contrasts with the more common resistive feedback type, which serves as the mainstream choice.